CSCfi/csc-user-guide/docs/apps/raxml.md

 ## Usage

-To see installed RAxML versions use command:
+To see the installed RAxML versions, use the command:
 ```text
 module spider raxml
 ```